Flat connections at infinity on knot surgery manifolds: Flat connections at infinity

 The driving observation for us is that each of the four points \eqref{eq:singular points} in the image of $\bar{\mathcal{M}}_{\rm flat}^{\rm irr}$ correspond to a new branch of flat connection implying that the holonomies can be continuously deformed into upper-triangular matrices with unipotent structures \cite{Chun:2019mal}.
 Specifically, the holonomies $X$ and $Y$ around the meridian and longitude cycles of the torus can take the form

 where $u_1$ and $u_2$ are complex parameters that describe the deformation away from the diagonal holonomies.\footnote{The explicit form of these parameters for a particular knot can be deduced from the knot group relations.} We will focus on one such deformation arising from one of those fixed points.
-Specifically, we will consider a family of flat connections $A_{1/\epsilon}$ which blows up as the parameter $\epsilon \rightarrow 0$.

 Using a developing map \cite{culler1983varieties, cooper1998representation} one can construct flat connections with the deformed holonomies $X$ and $Y$ (see also Section \ref{3_1 example}).
-Since the moduli space of complex flat connections on a general 3-manifold is noncompact, there can exist families $\{A_ {1/\epsilon}\}$ of flat connections parametrised by $\epsilon$ (which can be either discrete or continuous), such that some components tend to infinity as the parameter $\epsilon \rightarrow 0$.
+Since the moduli space of complex flat connections on a general 3-manifold is non-compact, there can exist families $\{A_ {1/\epsilon}\}$ of (generically) non-flat connections parametrised by $\epsilon$ which can be either discrete or continuous, such that some components tend to infinity as the parameter $\epsilon \rightarrow 0$, but the curvature tends to zero.
 Following \cite{gukov2024categorification}, we refer to them as \emph{flat connections at infinity} and denote $A_{\infty}$.
 One can start by constructing a family of such connections for knot complements, where the meridian and longitude holonomies are given by a $2 \times 2$ unipotent matrix of the form:

 For instance, one can choose $x=1$ and $y=-1$, which corresponds to one of the singular points \eqref{eq:singular points}.
 The only condition for the off-diagonal element ``*'' is its regularity as $\epsilon\rightarrow 0$.
 As we will also see in the examples, such flat connections $A_{1/\epsilon}$ for a finite $\epsilon\neq 0$ cannot be extended from knot complement to a surgery manifold.
 However, in the limit $\epsilon\to 0$, the curvature vanishes and we indeed obtain a new kind of flat connection on a closed 3-manifold.